-I can remember it clearly.
-Logging onto the OUAC website and hovering over my options, all the while studying for my grade 12 exams.
+I can remember it clearly; logging onto the OUAC website and hovering over my options, all while studying for my grade 12 exams.

-The Biological Science program caught my attention because of the different specializations the university offered.
-I knew I wanted to do something in biology but was keeping my options open.
+The Biological Science program caught my attention because of the different specializations available.
+I knew I wanted to do something in biology, but was still looking to keep my options open.

-I initially started off taking the Pharmaceutical Biotechnology specialization but switched into Environmental Toxicology in my second year when my interests changed.
-It was easy to make the switch because the same courses are taken between the specializations in the first two years but by year three the paths diverge.
+I initially started in the Applied Biotechnology specialization but switched to Environmental Biology in my second year when my interests changed.
+It was easy to make the switch because the first two years have the same foundational courses before the diverge.

-I really liked the idea of a new campus.
-Even though it was a decade old, it was still considered new in terms of a university.
+When considering universities, I really liked the idea of attending a modern campus.
+Even though Ontario Tech is now 20 years old, it's still considered new in terms of a university.
 Plus, our newest building has been recognized for all its beauty!

 To help you with your decision, book a campus tour or check out our virtual campus tour: